 WEEK 1: Keeping Our Collective Memory Alive: Why Archiving Matters.
 Conrad Stoesz, Archivist, Mennonite Heritage Archives (Winnipeg, MB).

 Conrad’s Presentation video:

 WEEK 2: From Zurich to Addis Ababa: How Anabaptism Became a Global Movement.
 John Roth, Director, The Institute for the Study of Global Anabaptism (Goshen, IN).

 WEEK 3: From Detroit to Ukraine: The Story of the MCC and Fordson Tractor.
 Richard Thiessen, Executive Director, Mennonite Heritage Museum (Abbotsford, BC).

 WEEK 4: Mennonite Relief Pioneers: Stories from the MC USA Archives.
 Jason Kauffman, Director of Archives and Records Management, Mennonite Church USA.

 For an in-depth exploration of Anabaptist heritage, consider one of TourMagination’s heritage tours in Europe, Poland, Ukraine, or Romania.
 View upcoming Anabaptist heritage tours in 2021 and 2022 guided by expert tour leaders.

 Where can you travel safely now?
 During the time of travel restrictions, we are offering local heritage tours that you can enjoy with family and friends while practicing safe distancing and following local safety guidelines.
-We have already planned tours to Goshen, Indiana and Lancaster, Pennsylvania.
-We are currently developing tours for Kansas and Ohio and considering planning tours in Ontario, Manitoba, and British Columbia.
-Are you interested?
+We have already planned tours to Indiana, Pennsylvania, Ohio, Kansas, Ontario, Manitoba, and British Columbia (coming soon).

 RESOURCES TO RESEARCH YOUR FAMILY HISTORY